Preparing for the big day … and big week!

 ANXIETY

-Something exciting and important and new always feels this way: a graduation speech, heading off to college, moving to a new city, a wedding, a baby just weeks away from arriving!
-You’re nervous because you care.
+Something exciting and important and new always feels this way: a graduation speech, heading off to college, moving to a new city, a wedding, a baby coming!
+You’re nervous because you care

 You’re invested now.